Your latest cannabis business info from Europe

 Critique of the legalisation proposal

 Reinhardt did not mince words when expressing his disapproval of the cannabis legalisation proposal.
 He was deeming it as one of the most unnecessary legislative endeavours.
 He acknowledged reports suggesting that the reform might face resistance from SPD politicians.
-Moreover, he stated that he would welcome such an outcome.
-According to Reinhardt, the concerns raised by politicians calling for a revision of the proposal are valid.

 Related